Aalberts surface technologies > processes > hot isostatic pressing

 HIP is effective with almost all materials – including metals, ceramics and plastics.
 HIP repaired castings have all the porosity removed.
 The reduced porosity of HIP’ed materials enables improved mechanical properties such as fatigue strength and increased workability.
 The HIP process densifies and repairs and creates a clean uniform microstructure of the casting.
 Examination of HIPPED parts by nondestructive testing techniques show excellent results.
 These characteristics are not possible with welding or casting.

-Powder Metallurgy using HIPPING
+powder metallurgy using HIPPING

 In Powder Metallurgy, the HIP process can produce materials from metallic compositions that are difficult or impossible to forge or cast.